Saad Bin Zafar: Early career

+While enrolled at the University of Toronto he got the opportunity to lead CIMA Toronto Mayor's Team XI which toured to England under the program of Cricket Across the Pond in 2010.
+He had an impressive all-round performance by scoring 275 runs and bagged 11 wickets.
+He also had a successful stint as a skipper of Mayor's Team XI by winning 7 out of their 9 matches on the tour.
+He scored 262 not out in a 50 over game in Scarborough Cricket League Premier Division in August 2015.

 Domestic and T20 franchise career

 In January 2017, he played for the ICC Americas in the 2016–17 Regional Super50 and was the leading wicket-taker for his team.
-In his 9 wickets that season, he was able to dismiss the likes of Shai Hope, Chadwick Walton, and Jermaine Blackwood.
+In his 9 wickets that season, he was able to dismiss the likes of Shai Hope, Jermaine Blackwood, and Chadwick Walton.

 On 3 June 2018, he was selected to play for the Vancouver Knights in the players' draft for the inaugural edition of the Global T20 Canada tournament.
 Saad was the second Canadian player to be selected in the draft after Nikhil Dutta in round 9.
 In his third match against Montreal Tigers his bowling figure was 3/21 in 4 overs.
-He was able to take the wickets of Sikandar Raza, George Worker and Najibullah Zadran on duck.
 In his fifth match against Toronto Nationals he took 2/22 in 3.5 overs and scored unbeaten 12 in 47-run winning partnership with Chadwick Walton.

-In the final match of 2018 Global T20 Canada against West Indies B cricket team, he took 2 wickets including the wicket of Fabian Allen by giving away 26 runs in 4 overs, also having a wicket maiden over.
+In the final match of 2018 Global T20 Canada against West Indies B cricket team, he took wickets of Fabian Allen and Brandon King by giving away 26 runs in 4 overs, also having a wicket maiden over.
 Vancouver Knights didn't have an ideal start to the chase as Chadwick Walton, Chris Gayle and Ben Dunk fell cheaply to leave them at 22 for 3 but Saad and Rassie van der Dussen came up with a crucial unbeaten 126-run partnership to get Knights back on track in the chase.
 Saad played the role of an aggressor, dealing in regular boundaries to bring up a 32-ball fifty.
 He collected eight fours and three sixes in his unbeaten 48-ball stay for 79 runs.
 Saad was adjudged man of the match for his brilliant all-round performance.